NotAModerator/pcp/README.md

 ## register(id, func, sticky)
 Creates a function to callback to when a transfer pointing to it is finished.
-  - `id`: Name or identifier of the connection.
+  - `id`: Name or identifier of the callback.
 Converted to numerical index; max 255 entries
   - `func`: Function that gets called once the transfer finishes.
 Accepts a table byteArray as an argument.
   - `sticky`: Boolean to set whether to save incoming chunks of data to a table or use the regular ping behaviour.
 > [!NOTE]